John Doe: History

-This particular use became obsolete in the UK in 1852:
+This particular use became obsolete in the U.K. in 1852:

 As is well known, the device of involving real people as notional lessees and ejectors was used to enable freeholders to sue the real ejectors.
 These were then replaced by the fictional characters John Doe and Richard Roe.
-Eventually the medieval remedies were (mostly) abolished by the Real Property Limitation Act of 1833; the fictional characters of John Doe and Richard Roe by the Common Law Procedure Act 1852; and the forms of action themselves by the Judicature Acts 1873–75."
+Eventually the medieval remedies were (mostly) abolished by the Real Property Limitation Act of 1833; the fictional characters of John Doe and Richard Roe by the Common Law Procedure Act 1852; and the forms of action themselves by the Judicature Acts 1873–75.

-Secretary of State for Environment, Food, and Rural Affairs v Meier and others (2009).
+— Secretary of State for Environment, Food, and Rural Affairs v Meier and others (2009).

 In the UK, usage of "John Doe" survives mainly in the form of John Doe injunction or John Doe order (see above).

 8.02 If an unknown person has possession of the confidential personal information and is threatening to disclose it, a 'John Doe' injunction may be sought against that person.
 The first time this form of injunction was used since 1852 in the United Kingdom was in 2005 when lawyers acting for JK Rowling and her publishers obtained an interim order against an unidentified person who had offered to sell chapters of a stolen copy of an unpublished Harry Potter novel to the media.

 Unlike the United States, the name "John Doe" does not actually appear in the formal name of the case, for example: X & Y v Persons Unknown [2007] HRLR 4.
-Well-known cases of unidentified decedents include "Caledonia Jane Doe" (1979), "Princess Doe" (1982) and "Walker County Jane Doe" (1980), all of whom have been identified.
+Well-known cases of unidentified decedents include "Caledonia Jane Doe" (1979), "Princess Doe" (1982), and "Walker County Jane Doe" (1980), all of whom have been identified.
 In 1997, New York City police discovered a decapitated body and were not able to find the killer.
 The body was named Peaches and also Jane Doe 3.
 The baby victim in a 2001 murder case in Kansas City, Missouri, was referred to as Precious Doe.